Recovery, sexuality, and marathons—all of these have taught me that by moving through my discomfort, I can come to a place of acceptance and joy.

 Symbolic and real—marathons inspire me

-I snapped that picture of Switzer’s inspiration not as a reminder but as an affirmation.
+When I snapped that picture of Switzer’s inspiration, it was not a reminder but an affirmation.
 I know what she had in mind when she gave that quote about finding the best in humanity at a literal marathon.
 The connections to my recovery were symbolic but no less impactful.